katherinew5896/sep10-freedom-project/blog/entry07.md

 3. third skill i learned was public speaking.
 After presenting in front of the whole class i realized that i needed some more energy in me and to present my project to reflect the amount of time i used on it.
 While presenting in the expo i used my experience from presenting in the class with the judges and added more enthusiasm so i didn't sound like a robot myself.
 It is important to also be proud of what you have rather then hating it because something is better than nothing.

 ## EDP
+Currently i am on the 8th step which is communication of my results.
+After a whole year of learning different codes and expanding my creativity, i have used a good amount of it in my website for my final project which also included my aframe.
+I have used components i learned from bootstrap and aframe and also other things like containers/or fluids.
+Implimenting my aframe was also a bit difficult as it was my first time doing it but with research and time i figured it out.
+My website is informational yet it is not too cramped up and filled with tons of things.

 [Previous](entry06.md) | [Next](entry08.md)